Polydile/dile-components/docs/crud/crud-insert.md

 ### Events

-- **crud-update-success**: Dispatched when an update operation is successfully completed.
+- **crud-insert-success**: Dispatched when an update operation is successfully completed.
 It sends the same detail that is received from the `dile-ajax-form` component.

 > Since this component is based on `dile-ajax-form`, the events dispatched by it can also be listened to in `dile-crud-update`.